A once-in-a-century global pandemic makes people reconsider what they know and how they operate around airborne viruses.

 Quality ventilation alone is not enough to eliminate the spread of all airborne viruses.
 Additional precautions, such as air purifiers, are recommended.

 Air purifiers work to clean the air you breathe by pulling in and removing dust particles and respiratory droplets.
-Without these pollutants in the air, the spread of airborne viruses is significantly reduced.
+The viral pollutants lingering in the air is part of what causes the spread of airborne viruses, so removing them is crucial.

 HEPA (High-Efficiency Particulate Air) purifiers perform exceptionally well at removing airborne viruses.
-Numerous studies have proven the effectiveness of HEPA purifiers in helping to reduce the spread of COVID-19.
+Numerous studies have proven the effectiveness of HEPA purifiers in helping to reduce the spread of COVID-19 due to Sars-COV-2.
 HEPA purifiers pull in air and filter it through a complex system.
 The purifier uses glass fibers that capture large particles, such as dust, mold, and other allergens while allowing clean air to pass through.

 Air ionizers are another highly effective air purifier that works a little differently.
 Rather than pulling in large particles, the best air ionizers use Advanced Hydrated Photocatalytic Oxidation to release ions into the air.
 In this process, the ionizer shines a UV light on a catalyst coated with titanium dioxide, which creates charged ions called ionized hydroperoxides.
 When released into the air, these charged ions work to neutralize harmful contaminants and viruses.